Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeRejoin.md

 12345...12345&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;True&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<br />
 </MacWindow>

-nodectl is happy on the primary layer0 and will now attempt to join `layer1`.
+Once nodectl reaches `Ready` on the primary layer0, it will then attempt to join `layer1`.

+In our example, the Node has continued to remain in `DownloadInProgress` while it completes the stage of joining the network where the Node obtains its own copy of the blockchain.